null

 Bibliography

-- Baccarat: the legend of crystal, Musée du Petit Palais, Paris-Musée, 2014
+- Baccarat: The Legend of Crystal , Petit Palais Museum, Paris-Musée, 2014